Savute Safari Lodge is situated in the Chobe National Park in Botswana.

 Power supply: Generator

-Communications: There are no telephone, fax, email or internet facilities at Savute Safari Lodge.
-There is also no cell phone coverage.
-However, Lodge Managers are in constant two-way radio contact with the Maun Operations Office through whom important messages can be relayed.
+Communications: There are no telephone, fax, email or internet facilities at Savute Safari Lodge, and no cellphone coverage.
+However, the managers are in constant two-way radio contact with the Maun Operations Office through whom important messages can be relayed.

 TV & radio: None